 After five years teaching at the secondary level, I decided to earn another MA in English with a Rhetoric and Composition focus, and subsequently began my career teaching composition at the university level.
 I worked in the writing program at UNC Charlotte for four years before moving to NC State University to earn my PhD in Communication, Rhetoric, and Digital Media with a focus on critical digital pedagogy.
 While earning my doctorate, I worked in the First Year Writing Program as a teacher and a Graduate Assistant Director (junior WPA) for two years.

 While serving as a WPA, I was not allowed to teach during the academic year so I could focus on administration, but I had a hard time giving up the magic of the classroom.
 In order to get my teaching time in, I worked as a mentor to new PhD students working in the FYW program as well as the English MA students teaching for the first time ever.
-I also co-taught three courses with Chris Anson, two of those courses were graduate level (Composition Theory and History and Writing Program Administration) and the third course was an upper level English major course (Writing Theory and the Writing Process) that I am currently teaching on my own.
-During the summers and during my first spring semester, I have taught an upper level writing course for students in other disciplines (Communication for Engineering and Technology) four times.
-I will be co-teaching another graduate course in the spring with Chris Anson (Empirical Research in the Field of Composition).
+I also co-taught three courses with Chris Anson, two of those courses were graduate level (Composition Theory and History and Writing Program Administration) and the third course was an upper level English major course (Writing Theory and the Writing Process) that I am also taught on my own.
+During the summers and during my first spring semester, I taught an upper level writing course for students in other disciplines (Communication for Engineering and Technology) four times.
+I also co-taught another graduate course in the spring with Chris Anson (Empirical Research in the Field of Composition).

-I also serve as a Research Assistant in the Campus Writing & Speaking Program at NC State under Chris Anson and work with faculty across the university to integrate more writing into their curriculum.
+In addition to teaching, I served as a Research Assistant in the Campus Writing & Speaking Program at NC State under Chris Anson and worked with faculty across the university to integrate more writing into their curriculum.
 I have also worked with faculty and students on peer review specifically in upper-level STEM courses.